greysongregory/RottenTomatoes/README.md

  * [x] Optional: For the large poster, load the low-res image first, switch to high-res when complete
  * [x] Optional: Customize the navigation bar.

-Notes:

-Spent some time making the UI work across multiple phone resolutions by playing around with the RelativeLayout.

 Walkthrough of all user stories: